Psychotherapist Vs. Psychologist: What Is the Difference & When Should I See One?

 • Self-blame and guilt.
 Engaging in frequent self-blame, harsh self-criticism, and feelings of guilt that affect self-esteem and emotional well-being.

 • Frustration and anger management.
-Struggling to manage frustration, irritability, or anger leads to difficulties in interpersonal relationships and overall emotional well-being.
+Struggling to regulate frustration, irritability, or anger leads to difficulties in interpersonal relationships and overall emotional well-being.

 • Anxiety and excessive worry.
-Persistent, excessive worry, fear, or anxiety that interferes with everyday activities and relationships.
+Persistent, excessive worry, fear, or anxiety that interferes with routine activities and relationships.

 • Low self-esteem.
-Struggling with low self-esteem, negative self-image, or feelings of worthlessness impact confidence and personal growth.
+Struggling with low self-esteem, negative self-image, or a sense of worthlessness impacts confidence and personal growth.

 • Unhealthy habits.
-Engaging in destructive or harmful behaviors, such as excessive alcohol consumption, substance abuse, compulsive spending, binge eating, or other addictive patterns that interfere with overall well-being.
+Engaging in destructive or harmful behaviors, such as alcohol overconsumption, substance abuse, compulsive spending, binge eating, or other addictive patterns that mess with overall well-being.

 • Life transitions and adjustment issues.
-Struggling to adapt to the demands of student life, such as difficulties with academic pressures, transitioning to college or university, managing expectations, building new social networks, and coping with the challenges of independence and self-sufficiency.
+Struggling to adapt to the demands of student life, such as difficulties with academic pressures, transitioning to college or university, managing expectations, building new social networks, and overcoming the challenges of independence and self-sufficiency.

 The picture gives information on who can prescribe medication for mental health treatment.